hapax/hapax.github.io/assets/chance.md

 Each time I roll a dice, my muscles try to do the same thing.
 But even if I hold the dice the same way, and throw in what feels like the same way, I seem to get any side of the dice with equal probability.
-If you ask why a mathematician why any side appears with the same odds, they might say *symmetry*.
-Apart from the pips indicating the value [<sup><a id="fnr.1" name="fnr.1" class="footref" href="#fn.1">1</a></sup>], the sides are indistinguishable and therefore must have equal probability of landing right side up.
+If you ask why a mathematician why any face is equally probable despite the apparent similarity of the roll, they might say *symmetry*.
+Apart from the pips indicating the value
+[<sup><a id="fnr.1" name="fnr.1" class="footref" href="#fn.1">1</a></sup>],
+the sides are indistinguishable and therefore must have equal probability of landing right side up.
 This is true and sounds like a nice explanation.
 But it's only half the story!